 Hello and a big welcome to the Old Walsh Farm!

-Not that long ago we were a couple of wannabe homesteaders who
+Not long ago we were a couple of wannabe homesteaders who

 foolishly wisely sold the home they spent five years building to buy 12 acres of abandoned pasture in Upper Coverdale, New Brunswick, a crumbling charming, century old homestead and a 200 foot barn (with only some major minor structural issues).